-- 10.1 You should not submit your certificate of title unless it is unqualified or we have authorised you in writing to proceed notwithstanding any issues you have raised with us. - 10.2 We shall treat the submission by you of the certificate of title as confirmation that the borrower has chosen to proceed with our mortgage offer and as a request for us to release the mortgage advance to you.
+10.1 You should not submit your certificate of title unless it is unqualified or we have authorised you in writing to proceed notwithstanding any issues you have raised with us.

+10.2 We shall treat the submission by you of the certificate of title as confirmation that the borrower has chosen to proceed with our mortgage offer and as a request for us to release the mortgage advance to you.
 Check part 2 to see if the mortgage advance will be paid electronically or by cheque and the minimum number of days notice we require.
 10.2a Will the mortgage advance be paid electronically or by cheque?

 Electronically.
-Please refer to our CHAPS Payments Service Terms and Conditions included with your mortgage instructions.
+Please refer to our CHAPS Payments Service Terms and Conditions enclosed with your Mortgage Instructions which apply to all payments of advance monies.